makeabledk/laravel-eloquent-status/readme.md

 ````php
 Approval::first()->checkStatus(new ApprovalStatus('reviewing')); // true / false
 ````
-This sorcery is achieved by the magical powers of [makeabledk/laravel-query-kit](https://github.com/makeabledk/laravel-query-kit).
+This sorcery is powered by our other package [makeabledk/laravel-query-kit](https://github.com/makeabledk/laravel-query-kit).

 **Note:** While QueryKit supports most QueryBuilder syntaxes such as closures and nested queries, it *does not* support SQL language such as joins and selects.